 Disney Springs is the quintessential ‘free thing to do at Disney.’
 Parking is free, and the shows at the bandstand are free too.
 You can spend plenty of money on food and drinks as well as attractions like the incredible VR world of The Void, taking a car boat ride around the lake, or going up in the Aerophile balloon.
 It goes without saying that the boats and balloons are particularly romantic at sunset.

-We loved to work in a walking tour of free things to do at Disney Springs as we grazed for dinner.
-We loved to stop at the Rainforest Cafe to watch the volcano erupt and popping into the gift shop to check out the aquarium.
+We loved taking a walking tour of free things to do at Disney Springs as we grazed for dinner.
+We stopped at the Rainforest Café to watch the volcano erupt and popped into the gift shop to check out the aquarium.
 Our number one, romantic thing to do at Disney Springs was to stop into Raglan Road Irish Pub for a frozen Baileys drink and to watch a round of Irish dancing.